Member Login

 Plumbing

-*All programs are 4 years with the exception of craft labor and roofing (2 years), and sprinkler fitter
+*All programs are 4 years with the exception of craft labor and roofing (2 years)

 How it works

 The apprenticeship program is designed to support the production of skilled employees in trade careers.
 Each trade program thoroughly equips students to become highly skilled, valuable employees of their company.
-Over an average of four years, apprentices will continue working to complete on-the-job training while also attending classes part time.
+Over four years, apprentices will continue working to complete on-the-job training while also attending classes part time.

 Classes are held one Saturday each month from August to April.
 Students will advance through numerous modules each year, engaging in classroom-style learning and concluding each module with experiential learning; this model effectively prepares students to gain a thorough understanding of the content to develop their skills and improve their performance.